Blog: Mystery movement 2: Kurth

 If you have any questions or comments, please don't hesitate to contact me via my Contact me page.

-This movement has me baffled.
-The one shown in the first three images is from a Borgel wristwatch with London Assay Office import hallmarks for 1915 to 1916.
+The movement shown in the first three images is from a Borgel wristwatch with London Assay Office import hallmarks for 1915 to 1916.

-This is a normal standard of movement for a Borgel wristwatch, which were always fitted with good quality jewelled Swiss lever escapement ébauches with at least 15 jewels.
+The quality is the normal high standard of movement for a Borgel wristwatch, which were always fitted with good quality jewelled Swiss lever escapement ébauches with at least 15 jewels.
 The Borgel case was expensive so it was only used with top quality movements.

 The cut bimetallic temperature compensation balance is fitted with gold mass screws that can be moved to adjust the compensation, the balance spring has a Breguet overcoil.
 The train is jewelled to the third wheel for a total of fifteen jewels.